 Mount Martha is a seaside town, 60 kilometres south-east of Melbourne’s central business district, on the Mornington Peninsula.
 It has an area of 17.2 square kilometres.
-Population in 2011 was 17,087 and the 2016 forecast was 18,854.
+Population in 2015 was 19,132.

 MOUNT MARHTA FACTS